sidhu177/presentation-aws-lambda/PITCHME.md

 ---

 ### Use Cases
+Lambda has found real world use cases in a lot of places. some known examples are:
-Now, where can lambda be used.
-One example of using Lambda is in ETL.
+- One example of using Lambda is in ETL.
+- its used as infrastructure as code
+- its also used for standalone application

 ---